lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 1. If received the certificates, check that the validity periods and the subject and issuer fields match.
-Verify the signatures using the old root CA key (which the verifier has locally).
+Verify the signatures using the old trusted CA key (which the verifier has locally).

 1. If all checks were successful, securely store the new trust anchor information and validate the signer's certificate.